Q: What is a medical school letter of intent?

 Q: Should I write a letter of Intent before I interview?

 A: Sometimes people ask us, “should I write a letter of intent before i even interview.”
 The answer is no. It is disingenuous to tell the school, before you even interview, that they are your number one choice and if I’m accepted I will go there.
+So remember, only send a medical school letter of intent after your interview.

 Q: Should I write a letter of intent as a way to “get in.”